-Kliper is a proposed replacement for the Soyuz Spacecraft.
-Kliper is designed being developed in Russia by Moscow’s space rocket corporation Energia.
-It may be used for flights to the International Space Station and the Moon.
+Kliper was a proposed replacement for the Soyuz Spacecraft.
+Kliper was designed and developed in Russia by Moscow’s space rocket corporation Energia.
+It was going to be used for flights to the International Space Station and the Moon.

-The 14,000 kg Kliper is able to carry a six member crew and a 700 kg payload.
+The 14,000 kg Kliper was able to carry a six member crew and a 700 kg payload.

-Two modifications of Kliper are proposed for use:
+Two modifications of Kliper were proposed for use:

-1. Load carrying hull will enable the spaceship to land on any flat ground with a parachute.
+1. Load carrying hull would have enabled the spaceship to land on any flat ground with a parachute.

 2. Aircraft-Style Hull.
-The aircraft style modification is being developed in collaboration with the Sukhoi Design Bureau.
-A winged Kliper would be able to land only on an airfield.
+The aircraft style modification was being developed in collaboration with the Sukhoi Design Bureau.
+A winged Kliper would have been able to land only on an airfield.

-Both modifications many be used.
-Kliper’s configuration will be changeable depending on the mission.
+Both modifications many have beeb used.
+Kliper’s configuration was changeable depending on the mission.

-The Russian Federal Space Agency (FSA) is working on the project to launch a new space shuttle called Kliper.
+The Russian Federal Space Agency (FSA) was working on the project to launch a new space shuttle called Kliper.

 Rocket Booster Options

-Three options are being considered for booster rockets for launching the new Kliper space shuttle to orbit and they are:
+Three options were considered for booster rockets for launching the new Kliper space shuttle to orbit and they were:

 1. Onega, a modified Soyuz rocket from a Plesetsk launch pad.
-It is a proposed new generation rocket from Energia.
+It was a proposed new generation rocket from Energia.

 2. The new generation Angara booster rocket

 3. Ukrainian Zenit from Baikonur Cosmodrome in Kazakhstan.